 Leading the fight to fix the faulty school funding formula.

-Coordinating bargaining for child care, Children’s Aid and ACC workers.
+Coordinating bargaining for child care, Children’s Aid, community agencies and developmental services workers.

 Organizing and coordinating university workers across Ontario.